stevendecock/pdftables-ts/README.md

 - `xTolerance` (default `3`): tolerance in PDF units when grouping glyphs into columns.
 - `yTolerance` (default `3`): tolerance in PDF units when grouping glyphs into rows.
 - `decimalSeparator` (default `"."`): decimal separator to use when parsing numeric columns in `extractTablesAsObjects`.
+- `columnHeaders` (optional `string[]`): when provided, the detector first tries to locate these headers (newlines inside labels are treated as spaces) and anchor columns to them, falling back to auto-detection if they cannot be matched.
+- `endOfTableWhitespace` (optional `number`, default `Infinity`): when guiding by headers, stop parsing if a vertical gap larger than this is found below the last parsed row.
 - `minColumnCount` (default `2`): lower bound when inferring column count.
 - `maxColumnCount` (default `15`): upper bound when inferring column count.